 Wind bearing Wind Brng Wind bearing estimated by XCSoar.
-Adjustable in the same man- ner as Wind arrow.
+Adjustable in the same manner as Wind arrow.
 Wind speed Wind V Wind speed estimated by XCSoar.
 Adjustable in the same manner as Wind arrow.
 Head wind component Head Wind The current head wind component.
 Head wind is calculated from TAS and GPS ground speed if airspeed is available from external device.
-Otherwise the estimated wind is used for the calculation. ind component (simplified) Head Wind The current head wind component.
-The simplified head wind is calculated by subtracting GPS ground speed from the TAS if air-speed is available from external device.
-Outside air temperature OAT Outside air temperature measured by a probe if supported by a connected intelligent variometer.
+Otherwise the estimated wind is used for the calculation.
+Head wind component (simplified) Head Wind The current head wind component.
+The simplified head wind is calculated by subtracting GPS ground speed from the TAS if airspeed is available from external device.
+Outside air temperature Outside air temperature measured by a probe if supported by a connected intelligent variometer.
 Relative humidity Rel Hum Relative humidity of the air in percent as measured by a probe if supported by a connected intelligent variometer.
 Forecast temperature Max Temp Forecast temperature of the ground at the home airfield, used in estimating convection height and cloud base in conjunction with outside air temperature and relative humidity probe.
-(Touch- screen/PC only) Pressing the up/down cursor keys adjusts this forecast temperature.
-11.6 MacCready MacCready Setting The current MacCready setting the current MacCready mode
+(Touch-screen/PC only) Pressing the up/down cursor keys adjusts this forecast temperature.
+11.6 MacCready MacCready Setting MC <mode></mode> The current MacCready setting, the current MacCready mode (manual or auto), and the recommended speed-to-fly.
+(Touch-screen/PC only) Also used to adjust the MacCready setting if the dialogue is available for descent.